 This section is the most tantalising.
 Each project comprises a brief description, usually taken from the project website (indicated by the abbreviation “ws”), and the text included with quotation marks, as if to excuse the author from having to define what the project is.
 In some case, the first few words of the Wikipedia entry for the project are quoted verbatim (and incidentally, “wiki” is not a standard abbreviation for “Wikipedia”).
 Both Wikipedia and a project website may of course be little more than sales copy.
 In many cases, it is impossible to understand what the project is from the text provided:

-- “Meta includes coverage of the biomedical sciences with real-time updates from PubMed” (yes, but what is it?)
+- “Meta includes coverage of the biomedical sciences with real-time updates from PubMed” (yes, but what exactly is Meta?)

 - “As a versatile, interoperable software solution, Pure can be configured to the growing requirements of your institution”